Background pattern

 • Aminoglycoside antibiotics such as neomycin.

-• Inhibitors of CYP2C9 (responsible for the metabolism of numerous medications in the liver), such as voriconazole and fluconazole (used to treat fungal infections).
+• CYP2C9 inhibitors (responsible for the metabolism of numerous medications in the liver), such as voriconazole and fluconazole (used to treat fungal infections).

-Other medications may also affect or be affected by ibuprofen (arginine) treatment.
-Therefore, always consult your doctor or pharmacist before using ibuprofen (arginina) with other medications.
+Other medications may also affect or be affected by treatment with ibuprofen (arginine).
+Therefore, you should always consult your doctor or pharmacist before using ibuprofen (arginine) with other medications.

-It is recommended to take the granulated ibuprofen (arginine) sachets with water or another liquid.
+It is recommended to take the sachets of ibuprofen (arginine) granules together with water or another liquid.
 You can take them alone or with food.
-In general, it is recommended to take it during meals or immediately after eating, to reduce the possibility of stomach discomfort.
-Consuming alcohol during treatment may increase the risk of gastrointestinal adverse reactions.
+In general, it is recommended to take it during meals or immediately after eating to reduce the possibility of stomach discomfort.
+Alcohol consumption during treatment may increase the risk of gastrointestinal adverse reactions.

-Ibuprofeno (arginine) should not be taken during pregnancy, especially during the third trimester (see section on precautions during pregnancy and in women of childbearing age).
+Ibuprofen (arginine) should not be taken during pregnancy, especially during the third trimester (see section precautions during pregnancy and in women of childbearing age).

 Therefore, if you become pregnant or are breastfeeding, consult your doctor.

-If you experience dizziness, vertigo, visual disturbances, or other symptoms while taking this medication, you should not drive or operate hazardous machinery.
-If you only take a single dose of ibuprofen (arginine) or take it for a short period, no special precautions are necessary.
+If you experience dizziness, vertigo, vision changes, or other symptoms while taking this medication, you should not drive or use hazardous machinery.
+If you only take one dose of ibuprofen (arginine) or take it for a short period, it is not necessary to take special precautions.

 This medication contains 30 mg of aspartame in each sachet.

 This medication contains glucose.
-If your doctor has indicated that you have an intolerance to certain sugars, consult with them before taking this medication.
+If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.

 Your doctor will indicate the duration of treatment with ibuprofen.
-Do not stop treatment before, as this will not produce the expected results.
-Similarly, do not use this medication for a longer period than indicated by your doctor.
+Do not stop treatment beforehand, as this will not achieve the expected results.
+Similarly, do not use this medication for longer than indicated by your doctor.

 Patients with stomach discomfort should take the medication with milk or during/after meals.